FRU Overview of Discipline

 The USA Rugby Regulations can be found at this link.

-World Rugby Regulation 17 can be found at this link.
+World Rugby Head Contact Protocol can be found at this link

 If a hearing is required because of a citation or because of an appeal, the parties involved will receive at least 36 hours notice of the time of the hearing (normally Wednesdays at 8 PM).
 They may request a copy of any reports or video prior to the hearing and have at least 24h to review.
 The hearing will utilize 3 members of the D/C committee not involved in the original ruling (in case of appeal) that also have no conflicts of interest in the process.
 During the hearing, the Chair and committee will ask all questions of parties involved, there will not be any cross examination.
 Admission is considered a mitigation as outlined below.
 The player involved, if a red card offense or citation of a player, should be on the call where possible.
 If a hearing is needed (in the case of a citation) it will likely be scheduled for the week following the report due date.
 So if the match is on a Saturday, the committee will likely hear the case the Wednesday of the next week, or approximately 11 days post-match.
 These calls are normally held on Wednesday evenings but may be scheduled for a different time pending availability of the committee and the chair.
 During the hearing, the JO/Chair/committee members ask all of the questions.
 No cross-examination is allowed by the parties involved.
 At the D/C Hearing, the D/C Chair shall read the charges against the Accused, the evidence offered in support of the charges shall be presented and the Accused shall be given the opportunity to examine the evidence and any witnesses called in support of the charges, the Accused shall be entitled to present such evidence intended to establish innocence, mitigation, or the good the character of the Accused as the Accused shall desire so long as the evidence offered is germane.
 The Accused may be represented by counsel or other representative and the parties will be given the opportunity to present concluding remarks.
 Immediately upon the conclusion of the hearing, the D/C shall deliberate and make finding of innocence or guilt with respect to each charge and shall issue the appropriate sanction for any finding of guilt.
 The deliberations of the D/C as to guilt or innocence are not public.
 Appeals on the findings of the committee can occur as outlined above.